+Knocked a bottle of nail polish off a table?
 It happens to the best of us.
-You're leaning the pot on your sofa, and with an accidental nudge of an elbow, a curious cat, or an excitable child, your worst nightmare turns into messy reality.
+You're leaning the bottle on your sofa, and with an accidental nudge of an elbow, a curious cat, or an excitable roommate, your worst nightmare turns into a messy reality.

-All thoughts go through your head, and if you're in a real panic, you might be searching 'how to remove nail polish from the carpet' with wet fingernails or toes (eek).
-And if you don't have the best carpet cleaner to hand, what's a gal to do with that gloopy splat?
+All thoughts go through your head, and if you're really panicking, you might be searching for "how to remove nail polish from the carpet" with wet fingernails or toes (eek).
+And if you don't have an upholstery cleaner to hand, what's a gal to do?

-So if you need to get your favorite shade of pillar box red off your couch, cushion, carpet, or anything else in the home, gloss over these top tips for rapid finger polish removal.
+So if you need to get your favorite shade of polish from those Hailey Bieber nails off your couch, cushion, or carpet, gloss over these top tips for rapid finger polish removal.
 You'll need to work at super speed with the latest fast-drying products.
 So what are you waiting for?
 Let's get to work.

 How to remove nail polish from carpet

-How to remove wet nail polish from hard flooring
+Can you remove wet nail polish from hard flooring?

 Got paint on your laminate flooring, real wood, or tiles?
 Then take a look at this sweet hack.